Business and responsibility

 Under these areas, KONGSBERG will identify the Salient Human Rights Issues, which will be at the core of our annual Human Rights assessments and -reporting.
 KONGSBERG will continually carry out risk assessments relating to human rights, and implement preventive or risk-mitigating measures to avoid causing or contributing to serious human rights violations.

 The occurrence of a Severe Human Rights Impact, or the finding of a high risk of such impact, shall be reported to Line Management and to the Business Area’s Compliance Officer, and handled on a case-by-case basis.

-KONGSBERG will report annually on Human Rights, as part of our Sustainability report.
+KONGSBERG will report annually on Human Rights, as part of our Sustainability reporting.
 Reporting will include: